karolamik13/tbg-ncu.github.io/members/lp.md

 ---------

 2014-2018
-:   *PhD in Physical Sciences* at the Institue of Physics NCU (Toruń, Poland).
+:   *PhD in Physics* at the Faculty of Physics Astronomy and Informatics, NCU (Toruń, Poland).

-    Thesis: ...
+    Thesis: Molecular dynamics and Bioinformatics Study of enzymatic reactions mechanism – nitrile hydratase case
+1999-2004
+:   *MSc in Computer Physics* at the Faculty of Physics Astronomy and Informatics, NCU (Toruń, Poland).

 Interests
 ---------